 Side-Effects Associated With Topical Steroid Use

-Following are the list of side-effects which can occur due to improper use and abuse of topical steroids:
+Following are the list of side-effects which can occur due to improper alerts and abuse of topical steroids:

 - Thinning of the skin.